brs6412/cserver/README.md

 ## How it works

-The server listens on a port and handles basic HTTP GET requests.
+The server listens on port 4221 and handles basic HTTP GET requests.
 It serves files out of the `build/` directory, which contains the static output from my React app.

 When a request comes in, the server: